Forms for parents focused on student well-being.

 During the 89th Texas Legislative Session, lawmakers passed Senate Bill 12, which requires schools to obtain written parental consent each year before providing certain routine services or allowing students to participate in school-based clubs and organizations.

-At IDEA, this means parents/guardians must permit their child to:
+At IDEA, we are collecting required consents through STREAM, this means parents/guardians must permit their child to:

 This law ensures that families are fully informed and actively involved in decisions about their child’s care and participation in school activities.